bootcampdev/code-refractor-hwk2/README.md

 ## Site Demo

 ```
-This site can be seen with [GitHub Pages](https://bootcampdev.github.io/code-refractor-hwk2/).
+This site can be seen with [GitHub Pages] (https://bootcampdev.github.io/code-refractor-hwk2/).
 ```